Clark Fork River Technical Assistance Committee

 WHAT'S HAPPENING NOW WITH THE CLEANUP?

 Cleanup in the Upper Clark Fork began in 2010 and is proceeding in phases (from 1 to 22 according to the 2023 Strategic Plan).
 Current developments are described below.
-For more updates also see our February 2025 and May 2025 newsletters, and DEQ's February 2025 Clark Fork River News.
+For more updates also see our February 2025 and May 2025 newsletters, and DEQ's Clark Fork River News.

-Phase 7 (by Racetrack Pond) - *UNDERWAY*
+Phase 7 (by Racetrack Pond) - *NEAR COMPLETION*

-Phase 7 (by Racetrack Pond) - *UNDERWAY*
+Phase 7 (by Racetrack Pond) - *NEAR COMPLETION*

-Phase 7 (by Racetrack Pond) - *UNDERWAY*
+Phase 7 (by Racetrack Pond) - *NEAR COMPLETION*

 START DATE: Mid-January 2025